JunaidMB/MM_Introduction_to_Data_Science/README.md

 # Lesson Structure

-1. Week 0: Introduction to Data Careers.
-Presentation Slides can be viewed [here](https://junaidmb.github.io/intro_datacareers/#1).
+1. Week 0: Introduction to Course & introduction to Bash/Git

-2. Week 1: Introduction to Bash/Git.
+2. Week 1: Introduction to Python Basics.
+Part 1.

-3. Week 2: Introduction to Python Basics (requires 2 sessions).
+3. Week 2: Introduction to Python Basics.
+Part 2.

 4. Week 3: Introduction to Pandas and Seaborn.